-The Chinese Language Intermediate Level further develops students’ speaking, listening, reading and writing skills.
+Intermediate Chinese further develops students’ speaking, listening, reading and writing skills.
 The goal is to have students reach an intermediate level of proficiency in the language.
 The language experience is enriched by supplementary materials including videos, newspapers and magazines, and songs as well as Chinese language learning software and online materials.
 Upon completion of these courses, students should have mastered a vocabulary of about 800 words.

 This course series focuses on the ancient style of language used in traditional Chinese texts and poetry.
 Students are considered highly advanced at this stage.
-They study various examples of classic Chinese literature, such as Journey to the West and Romance of the Three Kingdoms as well as the works of traditional Chinese sages.
+In the Elementary Classical Chinese courses, students study various examples of classic Chinese literature, such as Journey to the West and Romance of the Three Kingdoms as well as the works of traditional Chinese sages.
 Emphasis is placed on further refining writing skills so that students may express themselves with clarity and precision in the Chinese language.